dombrant/100-days-of-code/r1-log.md

 ### R1D90 (May 21st, 2018)
 Today I added another subsection to the resume section of my portfolio website.
 I got the SVGs icons working, which was harder than I thought.

+### R1D91 (May 24th, 2018)
+Today I finished the resume section of my portfolio website.
+I switched the SVG icons from inline to external files linked with object elements.
+I feel a lot more confident on working with SVG icons now.